Audrey Hepburn: 1929–1938: Family and early childhood

-Audrey Kathleen Ruston (later, Hepburn-Ruston) was born on 4 May 1929 at number 48 Rue Keyenveld in Ixelles, a municipality of Brussels, Belgium.
+Audrey Kathleen Ruston (later, Hepburn-Ruston) was born at number 48 Rue Keyenveld in Ixelles, Brussels, Belgium.
 She was known to her family as Adriaantje.
-She was raised Protestant and remained one throughout her life.
+Raised Protestant, she remained one throughout her life.

-Hepburn's grandfather Aarnoud van Heemstra was the governor of the colony of Dutch Guiana.
+Hepburn's grandfather Aarnoud van Heemstra was the governor of Dutch Guiana.

 Hepburn's mother, Baroness Ella van Heemstra (1900–1984), was a Dutch noblewoman.
-She was the daughter of Baron Aarnoud van Heemstra (1871–1957), who served as the mayor of Arnhem from 1910 to 1920 and as the governor of Dutch Guiana from 1921 to 1928, and Baroness Elbrig Willemine Henriette van Asbeck (1873–1939), a granddaughter of Count Dirk van Hogendorp (1797–1845).
+She was the daughter of Baron Aarnoud van Heemstra (1871–1957), who had served as the mayor of Arnhem from 1910 to 1920 and as the governor of Dutch Guiana from 1921 to 1928, and Baroness Elbrig Willemine Henriette van Asbeck (1873–1939), a granddaughter of Count Dirk van Hogendorp (1797–1845).
 At the age of 19, she married Jonkheer Hendrik Gustaaf Adolf Quarles van Ufford, an oil executive based in Batavia, Dutch East Indies, where the couple subsequently lived.
 Before divorcing in 1925, they had two sons, Jonkheer Arnoud Robert Alexander "Alex" Quarles van Ufford (1920–1979) and Jonkheer Ian Edgar Bruce Quarles van Ufford (1924–2010).

-Hepburn's father, Joseph Victor Anthony Ruston (1889–1980), was a British subject born in Auschitz, Kingdom of Bohemia, Austria-Hungary.
-He was the son of Victor John George Ruston, who was of British and German-Austrian background, and Anna Juliana Franziska Karolina Wels, who was of German-Austrian origin and born in Kovarce.
+Hepburn's father, Joseph Victor Anthony Ruston (1889–1980), was a British subject born in Auschitz, Kingdom of Bohemia, Austro-Hungarian Empire.
+He was the son of Victor John George Ruston, who was of British and German-Austrian background, and Anna Juliana Franziska Karolina Wels, who was of German-Austrian origin and was born in Kovarce, Kingdom of Hungary.
 He was an Honorary British Consul in Semarang, Dutch East Indies, from 1923 to 1924.
 Joseph was married to Cornelia Bisschop, a Dutch heiress, prior to his marriage to Ella.
 He later changed his surname to the more "aristocratic" double-barrelled Hepburn-Ruston, perhaps at Ella's insistence, due to mistakenly believing himself descended from James Hepburn, 4th Earl of Bothwell.
 (Note: Spoto writes that Hepburn's maternal great-grandmother's maiden name was Kathleen Hepburn.)